Shaken and stirred: Ukraine war hits James Bond's glassmaker

 “Needless to say, there’s an incredible amount of volatility,” he added.
 “It’s truly a rollercoaster, and the outlook for the future is a complete unknown.”

 Facing the risks of power shortages, rationing and blackouts when demand surges this winter and of an expected recession as businesses shut down, Europe is scrambling for energy alternatives, stockpiling gas and urging consumers to save.
-European Union energy ministers are holding emergency talks Friday on the bloc’s latest proposals for alleviating the crisis.
+European Union energy ministers struggled to find consensus at emergency talks Friday on the bloc’s latest proposals for alleviating the crisis.

 At Duralex, the costs of heating the furnace to above 1,400 degrees Celsius (above 2,500 Fahrenheit) with roaring torrents of flaming gas and of transforming the molten glass into tableware on the production lines manned by sweating workers are set to burn through 40% of the company’s revenue if it keeps producing, “which is untenable,” Llacuna said.